Nicomendia/OpenZeppelin/README.md

 # Basic Smart Contract Project following OpenZeppelin Guides

-This project demonstrates a basic Smart Contract which can be upgraded while following OpenZeppelin guides in https://docs.openzeppelin.com/learn/.
+This project demonstrates a basic Smart Contract which can be upgraded while following OpenZeppelin guides in [OpenZeppelin](https://docs.openzeppelin.com/learn/).

 They cover the following topics:

-Setting up a Node project
+1. Setting up a Node project

-Developing smart contracts
+2. Developing smart contracts

-Deploying and interacting with smart contracts
+3. Deploying and interacting with smart contracts

-Writing automated smart contract tests
+4. Writing automated smart contract tests

-Connecting to public test networks
+5. Connecting to public test networks

-Upgrading smart contracts
+6. Upgrading smart contracts

-Preparing for mainnet
+7. Preparing for mainnet

+## Install

+First of all, you must have installed [NodeJS](https://nodejs.org/en/).
+Then:

+1. Download this repository.
+2. In the root directory, execute the `npm install` command in order to install the required dependencies.

+## Use

+Once dependencies are installed, you can execute the test file with the command:

+> $ npx hardhat test test/Box.test.js